 - A list of fellowships that you are eligible for, including the deadlines when you’d like to apply for.

 I do not support prospective applicants who contact me less than two months to the deadline for submission a targetted fellowship.
-In the case of the Marie Curie fellowship -which requires a very serious effort on both the candidate's and my sides- the prospective candidate must contact me by May 1st of the year of intended submission (with deadline usually in early Sept).
+In the case of the Marie Curie fellowship -which requires a serious effort on both the side of the candidate and my own- the prospective candidate must contact me by May 15th of the year of intended submission (with deadline usually in Sept-Oct).

-In addition to the fellowships that we support (excel file below), you might want to suggest to me some fellowship calls from your home/continent/embassy for which you'd be eligible, and also pertinent ones from this online global resource.
+In addition to the fellowships that we support (see here), you might want to suggest some fellowship calls from your home/continent/embassy for which you are eligible, and also pertinent ones from this online global resource.

 If you would like to carry out your doctoral studies in my team, please contact me describing briefly:

-- The hypotheses that you would like to test during your DPhil (PhD)
+- Three hypotheses that you would like to test during your DPhil (PhD) in the context of your overarching question.
+Think of each hypothesis as a separate DPhil chapter/manuscript.

-- The study system(s) you would like to use and why
+- The study system(s) you would like to use and why, available data, and proposed methodologies.

 - The funding bodies that you are eligible for and are pertinent to the proposed research (More below)

-Please contact me well ahead (~3 months minimum) of the January annual application deadline (See here to discuss your ideas, feasibility and funding).
+Please contact me well ahead of the January annual application deadline (See here to discuss your ideas, feasibility and funding).
 Funding to do your PhD at Oxford can be obtained through a series of external or internal and highly competitive* fellowships.
 Most of the internal support is eligible only for UK and EU citizens, with the exception of funds like Natural Motion or Clarendon.
 You are also welcome to explore other funds such as the Rhodes Foundation, Commonwealth or scholarships from your own alma mater/state/country.
 The easiest way for an effective exploration of your opportunities with regards to external funding is to ask the graduate office at your undergraduate university, other potential contacts from your country who might have come to Oxford, or even your embassy/consulate.
-Oftentimes, private foundations offer fantastic sources of support for PhD tuitions and more, but these are not very well advertised, so you may want to spend some time doing your homework on the inter-webs… This is something that takes time, careful planning, and cannot be left for the last minute.
+Oftentimes, private foundations and philatrophic entities offer fantastic sources of support for PhD tuitions and more, but these are not very well advertised, so you may want to consider spending some time doing your homework online… This is something that takes time, careful planning, and cannot be left for the last minute.

-*For most of these, having a peer-review publication under your belt will make you competitive.
+*For most of these, having a peer-review publication under your belt will make you more competitive.

-The following website explains the various ways to come to carry out your DPhil at Oxford Zoology.
+This website explains the various ways to come to carry out your DPhil at Oxford Biology.

 Oxford undergraduate students: